maojrs/topics_book/README.md

 ## About
-This book is an interactive book on advance topics in mathematics and science at a level suitable for young students being initiated in the world of science.
+This is an interactive book on advance topics in mathematics and science at a level suitable for young students being initiated in the world of science.
 The book is aimed at the level of last year high school students and first years bachelor students with an interest in math and science.
 Each chapter consists of an interesting self-contained advanced topic that requires developing some mathematical/scientific concepts.
 The book illustrates and viualizes the concepts using code and interactive apps.

 ## Getting started
-To get started with the book is as simple as opening the [book webpage](https://maojrs.github.io/topics_book/) and clicking on your chapter of choice.
+To get started just open the [book webpage](https://maojrs.github.io/topics_book/) and click on a chapter.

-The interactive book is constructed as a collection of Jupyter notebooks, where each chapter corresponds to one notebook.
+The book is constructed as a collection of Jupyter notebooks, where each chapter corresponds to one notebook.
 The [Jupyter notebook](https://jupyter.org) is a free open-source web application that allows to create and share documents that contain live code, equations, visualizations and text.
-The Jupyter notebooks are then unified into one interactive book using the [Jupyter Book project](https://jupyterbook.org).
-If you are interested in modifying the code in these book or developing your own projects using Jupyter notebooks, you have two option:
+The notebooks are then gathered into one book using [Jupyter Book](https://jupyterbook.org).
+If you are interested in modifying the code or developing your own projects based on the book material, you have two options:

 - Run the notebooks remotely on Binder:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/maojrs/topics_book/master?urlpath=tree/book/docs/index.ipynb)